dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 entry level cameras.
 This is the equivalent of mouse to computers.
 Mouse are created to lower the barrier on using computers.
-But as your proficiency increases you will want more than the mouse has to offer.
+But as your proficiency increases you will want more than what the mouse can offer.

 # Text vs GUI

-After learning how to use the keyboard alone, I now realize that I am not dependent to GUI anymore.
-I now see how simple things are.
-And almost everything can be done using text only.
+After learning how to use the keyboard alone, I now realize that I am not dependent on GUI anymore.
+I see how simple things are and that almost everything can be done using text only.

-And because I am now getting used to text-only I notice there is a consistency in the way I navigate, edit or use programs.
-Which I never achieve when I am using GUI applications.
+Also because I am getting used to text-only I started notice the consistency in the way I navigate, edit or use programs.
+Something I never achieve when I am using GUI applications.

 # Customization (Open Source)

-As I'm getting used to emacs way of doing things, I started to think of a better way of doing things.
+Now I'm familiar to emacs way of doing things, I started to think of a better way of doing things.
 Example is I would like that whenever I save I also want to run `make test` on the other window.
 So I can see If I am breaking my code.
 I just write a code to do just that and bind it to a key like `Ctrl + r`.
 Another one, when I press `Alt + .` i want to go to the definition of the function I'm editing then `Alt + ,` to go back.

 ```elisp
 (progn